Fix: Rust Error Handling Not Working — ? Operator, Custom Error Types, and thiserror/anyhow

 Multiple ? operators with conflicting types — if a function uses ? on both io::Error and reqwest::Error, you need either a common error type with From impls for both, or use anyhow::Result which accepts any std::error::Error.

-For related Rust issues, see Fix: Rust Borrow Checker Error and Fix: Rust Lifetime Error.
+For related Rust issues, see Fix: Rust Borrow Checker Error, Fix: Rust Lifetime Error, Fix: Rust Cannot Borrow As Mutable, and Fix: Rust Trait Not Implemented.

 Solo developer based in Japan.
 Every solution is cross-referenced with official documentation and tested before publishing.